Knitter/codices-fx/README.md

 > the branch is considered unstable and will often break (code may not compile).

 # Features
+List of features that  will be available in Codices-fx:

 * Manage paper books, e-books and audiobooks
 * For each of the managed items, store: